 - Drag the new certificate into the "System" keychain

-- Exit the Keychain Access application and restart the computer (or, if feeling brave, sudo killall taskgated), but Catalina appears not to require this (and wasn't running taskgated).
+- Exit the Keychain Access application.
+Mojave required you to restart the computer (or, if feeling brave, sudo killall taskgated), but Catalina appears not to require this (and wasn't running taskgated).

 Create an "entitlements" file